tommlogan/riskblog/_posts/2018-06-29-crop-price-forecasting.md

 <img class ="image" src="/assets/blog/2018-06-29-crop-price-forecasting/wheat_rolling_predictions.png"  width = "80%">

-Still very well (apart from a spurious month).
+Still very well (apart from a spurious month in 2011).
 Again, we're able to capture the general trends in the data.
-The model does pretty badly at predicting Wheat prices in 2013, and again the extreme values are not always predicted, but I'm still pretty impressed.
+The model does pretty badly at predicting Wheat prices in 2013 (i.e. it predicts a price increase, rather than a price decrease), and again the extreme values are not always predicted, but I'm still pretty impressed.

 ## Adding a lag term